Getting Started

 Technology choices

-Systems using layered architectures are often limited in their technology choices due to existing dependencies.
+Systems using n-tier architectures are often limited in their technology choices due to existing dependencies.
 Infrastructure-as-a-Service services offer flexibility for creating environments that meet these requirements.
 Web-focused front-end or API layers might use managed hosted options like Azure App Services without major changes.
 Azure SQL services are a great way to move data persistence to the cloud with little effort, unlocking more flexible scaling opportunities.

 Related content